OzzyCzech/ozzyczech.cz/src/content/docs/Web Development/WordPress/Use TinyMCE in user description.md

 ---
 title: Use TinyMCE in user description
+sidebar:
+  label: TinyMCE for user description
 ---
-# Use TinyMCE in user description

-#WordPress user description is by default plain text.
-Following #PHP code will display the #WYSIWYG editor next to the author description of the user profile.
+The WordPress user description is plain text by default.
+The following #PHP code displays the WYSIWYG editor next to the user profile's author description.

 Just add the code to `function.php` in your template: